Ayushi02paul192/Ayushi02paul192/README.md

 - 👋 Hi, I’m @Ayushi02paul192
-- 👀 I’m interested in a lot of things such as books, coding and so on
+- 👀 I’m interested in books, coding and so on
 - 🌱 I’m currently learning app developement
 - 💞️ I’m looking to collaborate on app developement projects( currently iOS!)
 - 📫 You can reach me through LinkedIn or twitter